LGBTIQ+ Workplace Inclusion 2021 Conference hosted by Leiden University

-This international, multi-disciplinary conference aims to bring together scholars from various disciplines and geographic locations, policymakers, HR professionals, employers, employees, and civil society to get to know and learn from each other on the topic of LGBTQI+ workplace inclusion.
+This international, multi-disciplinary conference aims to bring together scholars from various disciplines and geographic locations, policymakers, HR professionals, employers, employees, and civil society to get to know and learn from each other on the topic of LGBTIQ+ workplace inclusion.

 Professor of Economics |

 M. V. Lee Badgett is a professor of economics and co-director of the Center for Employment Equity at the University of Massachusetts Amherst, and she is the former director of the School of Public Policy.
 She is also a Williams Distinguished Scholar at UCLA’s Williams Institute, where she was a co-founder and the first research director.
 She has a Ph.D. in economics from the UC Berkeley and a BA from the University of Chicago.

 Kenya Country Director |

 Yvonne Muthoni – African, Feminist, Queer, is the Kenyan Country Director of Open For business, an organization making the case that inclusive, diverse societies are better for cities, business and for economic growth.
 Previously, she worked with different national and global stakeholders on diversity and inclusion best practices.
 Yvonne works towards fortifying the respect for human dignity for the LGBTIQ+ community.

 Furthermore, she is an advocate for the mental health and wellbeing of the LGBTIQ+ community and has co-authored on the Mental Health Assessment Toolkit by Professionals in Pride Kenya where she serves as a board member.

 Open For Business is a response by a number of leading global businesses to the spread of anti-LGBT sentiment in many parts of the world.